kouweizhong/PingPong/README.md

 6. Send # of cycles back to "main".
 7. Done

 We have 3 warm-up rounds, and 10 measured rounds, which are averaged.
 Some variants/APIs take much longer, so expect 10 to 20 minutes runtime.
-The runtime will also increase as we add new APIs.
+The total runtime will also increase as we add new APIs.

 We use http://labs.carrotsearch.com/junit-benchmarks.html for the benchmark implementation.
 It will create an HTML result file in the "charts" directory.
 I haven't worked out how to visualize it locally, due to some JavaScript issue.
 So it needs to be delivered by a real webserver.